Uniqueness of Billiard Coding in Polygons: Introduction

 \section{Introduction}

 The study of mathematical billiards is a rich subject in dynamical systems.
 It describes the frictionless motion of a mass point in a domain with elastic reflection on the boundary.
 Among many other variations of mathematical billiards, polygonal billiards concerns the billiard problem in a two dimensional polygonal domain.
-One particular strategy to study polygonal billiards is to encode the trajectory of a billiard by the sequence of sides of the polygonal domain hit by the billiard along its trajectory.
-Several questions could be asked regarding this encoding and its relations with the billiard.
-Especially, we may want to know to what extend this encoding determines the physical trajectory of the billiard in the polygonal domain?

-In 1993, \cite{Galperin1995} has proven, among other things, that for a non periodic trajectory in a simply connected polygon the encoding uniquely determines the physical trajectory in a sense that will be made precise in the following sections.
-This result has interesting applications for example in \cite{bobok2008does} and \cite{bobok2012code}, where it was shown that the shape of a simply connected polygonal domain satisfying certain conditions could be uniquely determined, up to similarity, by certain billiard trajectory, or merely the encoding of it.

-This article aims to discuss some aspects of polygonal billiards and extend the result in \cite{Galperin1995} to a wider class of polygons.
-Namely, we develop a method that proves the same result for polygons containing a finite number of holes such that the holes have non zero minimal diameter.